miwalol/help/docs/account/custom-domain/custom-domain.md

 :::info

-This is a Premium+ feature.
+This is a Premium feature.

 :::